ebwu95/Pixel-Vision/README.md

 # Pixel Vision

-Pixel Vision is a real-time multiplayer game where players must memorize pixelated image within a short time period.
+Pixel Vision is a real-time multiplayer game where players must memorize a pixelated image within a short time period.
 Compete against friends to see who can recreate the image most accurately!

 ## Authors